 Prior to World War II the “Interclubs” were the highlight of the racing season.
 They were sponsored in alternate years by the Mere Point YC and the Merriconeag YA with a Saturday race held at one club and the Sunday race at the other.
 The alternate year was sponsored by the Portland YC and the Centerboard YC.
 The post war period found sailing and racing in the doldrums.
 The Gannett Publishing was approached and the Guy P. Gannett Trophy was contributed for recognition of the winning club of the “Interclubs”.
 Racing waxed and waned over the next half century from over 100 boats entered in over a dozen classes including Juniors to its final demise as a PHRF only weekend in 2006.
 As part of the Portland Yacht Clubs 150thAnniversary, it was proposed to rededicate and resurrect the Casco Bay Interclubs into a more inclusive racing event for all sailors within the confines of Casco Bay. more history here

 The format this year is a little different.
 In an effort to get more racing for everyone and recognizing that many sailors crew on multiple boats, we have divided up the weekend.
 On Saturday join us for PHRF and large keel boat one design.
 (36.7’s for example) The day will probably start off with an around the buoy race that is windward/leeward in design and then a more creative course.
-On Sunday join the local One Design fleets (Etchells, J24s, J80s) and One Design dinghies (Lasers, Optis, 420s).
+Closer to shore the Laser fleet will be trading tacks around drop marks.
+On Sunday join the local One Design fleets (Etchells, J24s, J80s) as they race windward leewards around drop marks.